cosminadrianpopescu/azul/api.md

 Selects the tab indicated by the number (starting with 1).
 If the tab does not exists (for example you want to select the 5th tab, but you only have 4 tabs opened) it will throw an error.

+#### create_tab

+Creates a new tab

+#### create_tab_remote

+Creates a new tab with a remote pane inside

+#### open_remote

+**Parameters**:

+* force If true, then ask for a remote connection even if the `AZUL_REMOTE_CONNECTION` variable is set
+* start_edit If true, then starts edit automatically after the terminal is created (default true)
+* callback If set, then the callback will be called everytime for a new line in the terminal.
+Use it with caution, since it will accumulate memory until the current terminal is closed.
+If you set this on a currently long running shell, you might experience high memory consumption.

+#### remote_reconnect

+**Parameters**:

+* t The terminal to reconnect

+If the selected terminal is not of a remote pane, then it will throw an error.
+Otherwise, will try to reconnect the current remote pane to the remote machine.

+#### remote_quit

+**Parameters**:

+* t The terminal to quit

+It will kill the remote connection of the current remote pane and it will replace the pane content with a dialog to close or reconnect the pane.

+#### open_float_remote

+**Parameters**:

+* group The group for which to open a new float
+* force If true, then ask for a remote connection even if the `AZUL_REMOTE_CONNECTION` variable is set
+* config The win_config to pass (see `vim.api.nvim_win_get_config`)
+* to_restore If the opened float is a restored float from a layout, it contains the float saved in the layout file

+Like `open_float`, but it opens a new floating pane remotely connected

+#### split_remote

+**Parameters**:

+* force If true, then ask for a remote connection even if the `AZUL_REMOTE_CONNECTION` variable is set
+* dir The direction in which to split (left, right up or down)

+Like `split`, but splits in the given direction with a pane connected remotely.

+#### remote_enter_scroll_mode

+If the current pane is a remote pane, it will be put in scrolling mode.

 ### Events